hiltmon/hiltmon.github.io/content/blog/develop-locally/index.md

 But since then we've moved on.
 A computer on every desk (and now lap and pocket) is the norm.
 Servers and server platforms can run on laptops as well as on big iron in production.
 Computers are secure and fast, encrypted networking is ubiquitous.

 There is no downside to local development.
 The last 20 years have been spent making local development a reality.
 The upside is huge.
 Faster, anytime, anywhere, productive developers result.

 There is no downside to nearby (or even local) staging.
 The upside is also huge.
 Better, faster builds, quicker identification of issues, and better testing all result.

 Welcome to the 21<sup>st</sup> century. **Develop Locally, Stage Nearby, Production Anywhere.** Remote development's time has passed.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute